Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-7.md

 The rain of rocks turned into a storm of stones.
 Their fox fur was pelted from every direction, cut and scraped until Alix couldn't remember where he was.
 A small river of blood ran from him, seeking to merge with the Dolphin Pass up ahead.

-Feria roared, accessed her magic, drew energy from somewhere else, and _stopped_ the hearts of all the crows.
+Feria roared, accessed her magic, and drew energy _from_ all the hearts of the crows.
+Which stopped them.

 Their eyes bulged and they fell from their branches.
 Feria had not killed them, only made them faint.
 All except Crassa---she could not keep such a dangerous crow alive.